-'''

 L: lyrics

 , here

-'''

 • lyrics is a space separated list of text specifying each lyric fragment.
-You must specify a lyric fragment for every swara in the swara directive.
+Unless smartLyricMode is specified before any notation content, you must specify a lyric fragment for every swara in the swara directive.
 So if the swara directive specifies 20 swaras (tala markers do not count), then you must have 20 space separate text for the lyrics.